First Potteries: FirstGroup ownership

+Crewe depot has been closed and has transferred vehicles and services to Newcastle-under-Lyme.
+In October 2013 First Potteries took responsibility for First Midlands' depots in Hereford and Worcester.
+The Chester & Wirral operations were sold to Stagecoach Merseyside in December 2012.

 First Potteries now operates mainly urban services in and around Stoke-on-Trent, Newcastle-under-Lyme and the surrounding towns and villages.
 Route numbers change & some buses have been repainted in the new livery as well as Wi-Fi being provided free of charge on newer buses.

 Liveries

 The traditional colours of the PMT fleet were red and cream.
 During National Bus Company ownership in the 1970s and 1980s, poppy red and white livery was used.
 Following privatisation, the livery became red and yellow with the fleetname in a 'zipper' logo.
 Despite this, several variations were introduced to suit individual routes – Silverdale Shuttle and Bradwell Shuttle, which saw the red replaced with blue; Hospitalslink, a scheme used exclusively on a handful of minibuses and which was green-based; and Birches Head Townabout, again a minibus operation and which received a yellow and orange livery.
 Additionally, a pair of minibuses gained a purple and white and then yellow and black variant to promote the Ball Green to Tunstall service.
 In 1987 PMT purchased Turners of Brown Edge and until the late 1990s some vehicles in the fleet were painted into Turners Tudor Maroon and Cream to work the 8 Hanley-Brown Edge service, subsequently extended from Brown Edge to Endon.

 All these liveries have now been completely superseded by the FirstGroup corporate livery.
 In 2011 four buses were repainted in PMT red and yellow when routes 25 and 26 were launched as gold services.

-For the 2016 open day at Adderley Green Garage two further Wright Gemini double decker buses were repainted, one of which is in the old style red and cream PMT livery.
+For the 2016 open day at Adderley Green Garage, two further Wright Gemini double decker buses were repainted, one of which is in the old style red and cream PMT livery.
 The other in silver, red and yellow, a heritage livery used on the original 6 Leyland Olympians introduced in 1989 for the 320 Hanley-Crewe route.